This post contains Amazon Affiliate links.

 Yesterday I pinned a darling sequencing activity from I Can Teach My Child that goes right along with the book and then decided that we should make our own Little Old Lady Who Wasn't Afraid of Anything book themed puzzle.

 I started off by drawing all of the pieces to the story and writing the action words on each piece (see above).
 Then we colored the pieces.
-You can download the pieces that I drew on Google docs (there are 4 pages).
+You can download the pieces that I drew below (there are 4 pages).
 Click on the links below.
 You just have to color them yourself.

 I stuck all of the puzzle pieces on the bottom of the wall with tape in the big clump.
 Then we got started reading the book together.
 As we did the actions and read... my little guy stuck each piece on the wall in sequence until we had created our very own pumpkin scarecrow.

 We talked about the action words while we read.
 Moving, reading, and talking all at the same time is a pretty awesome way to read a story.

 The pumpkin scarecrow looked pretty creepy once it was finished. 🙂

 - making predictions about what was going to happen next

 - talking about the colors of each item

 - talking about things that we were scared of (or weren't scared of)

 - talking about what we would make with all of the pieces the little old lady found